mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

 excerpt: Illustrates the basic steps for load balancing a single service running on DC/OS
 enterprise: true
 ---

 This tutorial demonstrates how to prepare load balancing for access to a single DC/OS&trade; service.
 For this tutorial, the access requests originate outside of the DC/OS cluster and are routed into the cluster through a public-facing IP address.
-This scenario illustrates the most common way organizations get started with a load balancing solution.
+This scenario illustrates the most common way that organizations get started with a load balancing solution.

 # Before you begin
 You must have: